MicrosoftDocs/azure-devops-docs/docs/organizations/projects/restore-project.md

 ## Prerequisites

-::: moniker range="=azure-devops"
+::: moniker range="azure-devops"

 To restore a project, you must have the "delete project" permission set to **Allow**.
 To learn how to check your permissions, see [View permissions](../security/view-permissions.md).

 ::: moniker-end

-::: moniker range="=azure-devops-2019"
+::: moniker range="azure-devops-2019"

-To restore a project, you must have the "delete project" permission set to **Allow**.
+To restore a project, you must delete project permissions and have the "delete project" permission set to **Allow**.
 To learn how to check your permissions, see [View permissions](../security/view-permissions.md).

-Delete project permissions.

 ::: monker-end